-- (1) FWA must review an enterprise agreement if the agreement is referred to it under section 46PW of the Human Rights and Equal Opportunity Commission Act 1986 (which deals with discriminatory industrial instruments). - (2) The following are entitled to make submissions to FWA for consideration in the review: - (a) if the referral relates to action that would be unlawful under Part 4 of the Age Discrimination Act 2004-the Human Rights and Equal Opportunity Commission; - (b) if the referral relates to action that would be unlawful under Part 2 of the Disability Discrimination Act 1992-the Disability Discrimination Commissioner; - (c) if the referral relates to action that would be unlawful under Part II of the Sex Discrimination Act 1984-the Sex Discrimination Commissioner.
+- (1) FWA must review an enterprise agreement if the agreement is referred to it under section 46PW of the Human Rights and Equal Opportunity Commission Act 1986 (which deals with discriminatory industrial instruments). - (2) The Sex Discrimination Commissioner is entitled to make submissions to FWA for consideration in the review.